 You read that right.
-Moosetracks Overnight Oats, fully equipped with a fudgey swirl AND cookie dough pieces.
+Moose Tracks Overnight Oats, fully equipped with a fudge swirl AND cookie dough pieces.

-You’re not going to believe how unbelievable this recipe tastes AND that it’s actually healthy for you!
+You’re not going to believe how unbelievable this recipe tastes AND that it’s actually good for you in moderation.

 Moose Tracks Overnight Oats